Pope Benedict XII: Philip VI of France

 Though born a Frenchman, Benedict felt no patriotism towards France nor its king, Philip VI.
 From the start of his papacy, relations between him and Philip were frigid.
 After being informed of Philip's plan to invade Scotland, Benedict hinted that King Edward III of England would most likely win, regardless.
+In 1340, Benedict's marshal kidnapped English envoys and handed them over to the French.
+Using papal sanctions, Benedict secured their release and had the marshal hanged.